GrifTheDev/vuub/README.md

 If you have an idea for a useful utility and even have the code for it, make a fork of the project and then add a seperate script for your utility inside the correct category folder.
 For example, if you are making an array utility it would go in `utilities/arrays/(utility name here).js`.
 Then, link it in the `index.js` file like the other utilities are linked (require it and then add it to the module.exports at the bottom).
 Once done, make a PR and we will review your contribution!

-If you only have an idea for a utility and not the code, open a issue that begins with `[Suggestion]` and then write your suggestion there.
+If you only have an idea for a utility and not the code, open an issue that begins with `[Suggestion]` and then write your suggestion there.